 No spam.
 Unsubscribe anytime.

-As a sole trader in Australia, your business income is taxed as personal income.
-You report your business earnings and expenses on your individual tax return.
-The ATO treats your business profit (income minus expenses) as part of your total taxable income.
+A sole trader in Australia pays tax on business profit (income minus expenses) at individual income tax rates — there is no separate company tax.
+You report your business earnings and deductions on your individual tax return, and the ATO treats that net business profit as part of your total taxable income alongside any salary or investment income.

-Maximise deductions by claiming all legitimate business expenses, make concessional super contributions (up to $30,000/year), prepay expenses before 30 June, and use the instant asset write-off for business assets costing less than $20,000.
+Maximise deductions by claiming all legitimate business expenses, make concessional super contributions (up to $30,000/year), prepay expenses before 30 June, and use the instant asset write-off for eligible business assets first used or installed ready for use by 30 June 2026 and costing less than $20,000 (per asset).

 Sole traders are taxed on their business profit (income minus expenses) at individual income tax rates.
 Business income is included in your personal tax return.
 You don't pay a separate 'business tax' like companies do.

-The Small Business Income Tax Offset (SBITO) provides a tax offset of up to $1,000 for sole traders with business turnover less than $5 million.
-It's calculated as 8% of your net small business income, capped at $1,000 or your total tax payable.
+The Small Business Income Tax Offset (SBITO) provides a tax offset of up to $1,000 for sole traders with aggregated business turnover under $5 million.
+For FY 2024-25 and FY 2025-26 it is calculated as 16% of the share of your income tax payable that relates to your net small business income, capped at $1,000 per individual (and never more than your tax payable).

 Yes, sole traders can make personal super contributions and claim them as a tax deduction.
 This reduces your taxable income.
 The concessional contributions cap is $30,000 per year.